Optimizing Garage Storage for Compact Emergency Mobility Gear

 The Architecture of Readiness: Rethinking Small-Space Storage

 For the urban vehicle owner, the garage is rarely just a place for a car.
 It is a workshop, a pantry, and—most importantly—the staging ground for self-reliance.
-However, when space is at a premium, we often see a dangerous trade-off: gear is either buried under seasonal clutter or stored in environments that quietly degrade its internal chemistry.
+However, when space is at a premium, we often see a common trade-off: gear is either buried under seasonal clutter or stored in environments that can quietly degrade its internal chemistry.

 As outlined in The 2026 Modern Essential Gear Industry Report: Engineering Trust in a Cordless World, modern self-reliance is a function of "credibility math."
 This means every storage decision—from the temperature of the room to the way you coil a cable—either adds to or subtracts from the probability that your gear will work in a crisis.